 - Take the cheesecake out of the freezer and stick it in the fridge for at least 30 minutes before serving.

-You could serve with fresh raspberries or strawberries but I just served it with single cream for extra fattiness!
+You could serve this double chocolate cheesecake with fresh raspberries or strawberries but I just served it with single cream for extra fattiness!
 The finished result was really rich and creamy and very very naughty!
-Unfortunately I was so busy licking the spoon and bowls clean that I forgot to take any pictures of the actual making process… but here’s the finished thing!
+Unfortunately, I was so busy licking the spoon and bowls clean that I forgot to take any pictures of the actual making process… but here’s the finished thing!

 I was hoping to blog about my trip to the Nottingham Food Festival this afternoon but torrential rain has put a stop to that one sadly… Oh well, always next year!